lwhorton/lwhorton.github.io/_posts/2019-08-12-kenesis-ergonomic-keyboard.md

 explicitly focused on reducing pain, seemed like an excellent solution to my
 problem:

-- type as many common words as possible by alternative keystrokes between hands
+- type as many common words as possible by alternating keystrokes between hands
 - keep the most commonly used keys on "home row" to reduce finger movement
 - place the least commonly used keys in the most difficult to reach positions
 - require more typing from the right hand because most people are right handed